YonathanGuez/to_do_8200AC/README.md

 docker exec -it  mycron
 ```

-## Backup Mongodb Still Building :
+## Dev: With Backup Mongodb :

 For this step i think to export my data in CSV
 and after that import the CSV to MONGODB

-We need to build a cron for this step that will do it X time
+We need to build a cron for this step that will do it each minute

 ```
 docker-compose -f docker-compose.dev.yml up